mofrim/42-ft_printf/Readme.md

 # readme for ft_printf

+## TODOs

+- [ ] unify way of commenting funcs. in header, or in source file?

 ## a rule-set for printf conversions shall be defined!

 1) any '-' invalidates any '0' and any ' '